-If you don't have a metabolic disorder, here are some simple ways to get over the afternoon slump hump:
+Once you have ruled out a serious metabolic disorder, there are some simple ways to get over the afternoon slump hump:

-- Sit in the sun for 10 minutes.
-You can reset your internal clock, reduce the amount of melatonin your body produces, and boost your vitamin D.
+- Sit in the Sun for 10 Minutes: You can reset your internal clock, reduce the amount of melatonin—a hormone whose production increases after the sun goes down and makes us sleepy—that your body produces, and boost your vitamin D.

-- Consume protein rather than carbs.
-Try tuna salad but skip the bread; sliced chicken instead of pasta, and a salad with an egg.
-Cutting out the carbs can make a difference in feeling an afternoon crash come on.
+- Consume Protein Rather than Carbs: Try tuna salad but skip the bread, sliced chicken instead of pasta, or a salad with an egg.
+Cutting out the carbs can help prevent an afternoon crash from coming on.

-- Rub some peppermint oil on your hands.
-Rub your hands together and then pat your face.
-The scent of peppermint is a known to increase energy.
+- Rub Some Peppermint Oil on Your Hands: Rub your hands together and then pat your face.
+The scent of peppermint is known to increase energy.

-- Have a healthy snack.
-Munch on something that combines protein, fiber, and complex carbohydrates (such as whole-grain crackers or raw vegetables) to raise your blood sugar levels and keep them up.
+- Have a Healthy Snack: Munch on something that combines fiber and complex carbohydrates—such as whole-grain crackers or raw vegetables—to raise your blood sugar levels and keep them up.

-- Stay active.
-Even short bursts of activity can keep you alert and boost your fitness.
-If you're in an office, instead of emailing or calling colleagues, get up and walk to a colleague's desk to ask a question face to face.
-If you're home, visit a next-door neighbor (even if it's to borrow a cup of sugar).
-The change of scenery alone will be a pick-me-up.
+- Stay Active: Even short bursts of activity can keep you alert and boost your fitness.
+If you're in an office, instead of emailing or calling a colleague, get up and walk to their desk to ask a question face-to-face.
+If you're home, take a short walk.
+The little bit of movement will do you good.

-- Play a tune.
-If you like music, insert your earbuds or put on your headset and jam out to one of your favorite high-energy songs.
+- Play a Tune: If you like music, insert your earbuds or put on your headphones and jam out to one of your favorite high-energy songs.
 It will instantly invigorate you and make you feel pumped.

-- Be social.
-Organize your time so you engage with others during those peek slump times when your concentration and energy are waning.
+- Be Social: Organize your time so you engage with others during those peek slump times when your concentration and energy are waning.
 We are social animals, and interactions always rev us up.
-But make sure it’s an interesting, interactive activity.
-Sitting in a room listening to someone else drone on and on will just send you snoozing.
+But make sure it’s an interesting interaction.
+Sitting in a meeting listening to someone else drone on and on may make you inclined to snooze.

-- Brush your teeth.
-Or try mouthwash.
-Doing something that activates your senses can wake you up
+- Brush Your Teeth: Or rinse with mouthwash.
+Doing something that activates your senses can wake you up.

-- Engage in mindful meditation.
-There are all kinds of mediation (TM, or transcendental meditation, being the most popular one).
-Meditation requires no more than 15 to 20 minutes of sitting quietly and focusing on yourself and your breathing.
-Meditation will not only declutter your mind but leave you energized.
+- Engage in Mindful Meditation: Meditation requires no more than 15 to 20 minutes of sitting quietly and focusing on yourself and your breathing.
+Meditation will not only declutter your mind; it will also leave you energized.

-- Try some yoga.
-If you're not the high-energy type, then try chilling out with some stress-free yoga positions.
-Yoga not only alleviates the damage done to your body by sitting in a chair for too long but will significantly boost your energy level.
+- Try Some Yoga: If you're not the high-energy type, try chilling out with some stress-free yoga positions.
+Yoga not only alleviates the damage done to your body by sitting in a chair for too long but will also significantly boost your energy level.